-During the quarter ended March 31, 2021, there has been no change in our internal control over financial reporting that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting , as the circumstances that led to the material weakness described above had not yet been identified.
-We are in the process of implementing changes to our internal control over financial reporting to remediate such material weaknesses, as more fully described above.
+There was no change in our internal control over financial reporting that occurred during the fiscal quarter of 2021 covered by this Quarterly Report on Form 10-Q that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+We are in the process of implementing changes to our internal control over financial reporting to remediate certain material weaknesses that occurred in connection with our Quarterly Report on Form 10-Q for the period ended March 31, 2021 and June 30, 2021, as more fully described above.
 The elements of our remediation plan can only be accomplished over time, and we can offer no assurance that these initiatives will ultimately have the intended effects.